-In this report, crumb rubber and ground rubber are combined into a single category to report total quantities shipped, as shown in Figure 6 below and Table 2 above.
-However, there is some differentiation of four sub-categories of crumb/ground rubber uses.
+In this report, Crumb Rubber and Ground Rubber are combined into a single category to report total quantities shipped, as shown in Figure 6 below and Table 2 above.
+However, there is some differentiation of four subcategories of crumb/ground rubber uses.
 The categories are:

-- Paving and chip seal surface treatments. - Infill used on synthetic turf athletic fields and sport and playground surfacing applications. - Molded and other products (e.g., flooring, roofing, ADA transition ramps, traffic safety devices, mats, and tiles, etc.). - Miscellaneous products and uses made with ground rubber, including landscape surfaces, loose-fill playgrounds, and some ballistics applications, among others.
+- Paving and chip seal surface treatments - Infill used on synthetic turf athletic fields and sport and playground surfacing applications - Molded and other products (e.g., flooring, roofing, ADA transition ramps, traffic safety devices, mats, and tiles) - Miscellaneous products and uses made with ground rubber including landscape surfaces, loose-fill playgrounds, and ballistics applications

-As illustrated in Figure 6, estimated shipments of California-generated crumb rubber and ground rubber decreased by 0.2 percent in 2023, totaling 78,159 tons (156.3 million pounds, 7.8 million PTE, or 13.7 percent of all waste tires managed).
-2023's stable tonnage (very slight decline) follows an upward trend in 2021 and 2022.
+As illustrated in Figure 6, estimated shipments of California-generated crumb rubber and ground rubber decreased by 0.2% in 2023, totaling 78,159 tons (156.3 million pounds, 7.8 million PTE, or 13.7% of all waste tires managed).
+2023's very slight decline in tonnage follows an upward trend in 2021 and 2022.